PRONOUN MEANING & EXAMPLES

-pronoun is the word that are used as substitutes for nouns or noun phrases and which once replaced, is known as the pronoun’s antecedent.
+A pronoun is a word that is used as substitutes for nouns or noun phrases and which once replaced, is known as the pronoun’s antecedent.
+See Noun and it's kinds.

 Kinds Of Pronoun